 Marissa Henley is a cancer survivor.
 At the time of her diagnosis ten years ago, she had three young children.
 Drawing from her own encounter with cancer, and the experiences of many others, Marissa has put together a comprehensive guide to help educate and give practical guidance to anyone dealing with cancer.
 With gentleness and sensitivity, she covers all aspects of what the cancer patient is dealing with and offers practical suggestions of how you can help your loved with her physical, logistical, emotional, and spiritual needs.
 Each chapter ends with “Questions for Reflection” and “Action Steps to Consider.”

 I especially related to Chapter 2: “Circles: Knowing Your Role as Friend or Acquaintance.”
 While I was caring for my mother, a family friend was also going through cancer treatments.
-In my mother’s case, there was no question; I dove in in headfirst from the beginning as her primary care giver.
+In my mother’s case, there was no question; I dove in headfirst from the beginning as her primary caregiver.
 But in the case of the family friend, who I didn’t know well, I struggled as to what my role should be.
 I wanted to help her, but I didn’t want to come across as pushy.
 Marissa addresses this dilemma in Chapter 2.
 She offers recommendations of what you can do to help based on the closeness of your relationship to the person.
 “She really nailed it!”
 I thought when I read it.

 Chapter 4 is another highly practical chapter, “When Religious Platitudes Fail You: How to Avoid Saying the Wrong Thing.”
 I don’t know about you, but I have often struggled with what to say or not to say when someone receives a cancer diagnosis.
 Marissa identifies typical responses that are not helpful and offers suggestions of how to communicate care to your loved one while making the conversation focus on her, not you.

 There are so many other great nuggets in this book, like the importance of listening to your loved one and allowing her to express her fears and her grief.
-She also includes chapters about how support your friend if she is the caregiver, if the diagnosis is terminal, and how to help her live as a survivor.
+She also includes chapters about how to support your friend if she is the caregiver, if her diagnosis is terminal, and how to help her live as a survivor.
 At the end of the book, Marissa includes many resources including a list of Scriptures and useful charts and checklists.

 Dealing with cancer is overwhelming, and it takes over every aspect of your life.
 I pray for God’s blessings upon all of you who are on this difficult journey.

 Marissa has donated a signed copy of her book which will be given away in a drawing.
-The drawing will be held September 8th.
+The drawing will be held on September 8th.
 To participate in the drawing, sign up as an email subscriber to this website.
-If you are already a subscriber, you will automatically be entered, and will be entered a second time if you respond to this post through the contact page on this website or through my inspirationallee on Facebook.
+If you are already a subscriber, you will automatically be entered and will be entered a second time if you respond to this post through the contact page on this website or through my inspirationallee on Facebook.